estebanarivasv/DS-2020-SeismologyAngular/README.md

 In this repository I have located a copy of the work I've done in Programming this year.
 As the semester goes by, we will be making some code optimizations to the current one.

 The main goal of this subject is to learn how to develop any system with good practices.

+We will be learning how to learn typescript in order to work with Angular.

 ## ***Task:*** **Diagrams**